hcilab/wams/README.md

 app.spawn(square(200, 200, 100, "green"));
 ```

-This code creates a green square on the canvas with coordinates `{ x: 200, y: 200 }` and a side of `100`.
+This code creates a green square on the canvas with coordinates `{ x: 200, y: 200 }` and a length of `100`.

 ### Hello world: Multi-Screen